Janet Street-Porter

-Janet Street-Porter (née Bull; born 27 December 1946) is an English broadcaster, journalist, writer, and media personality.
+Janet Vera Street-Porter (née Bull; born 27 December 1946) is an English broadcaster, journalist, writer and media personality.
 She began her career in 1969 as a fashion writer and columnist at the Daily Mail and was appointed fashion editor of the Evening Standard in 1971.
 In 1973, she co-presented a mid-morning radio show with Paul Callan on LBC.

 Street-Porter began working on television at London Weekend Television in 1975, first as a presenter of a series of mainly youth-oriented programmes.
 She was the editor and producer of the Network 7 series on Channel 4 in 1987, and served as a BBC Television executive from 1987 until 1994.
 She was an editor of The Independent on Sunday from 1999 until 2002, but relinquished the job to become editor-at-large.

 Since 2011, Street-Porter has been a regular panellist on the ITV talk show Loose Women.
 Her other television appearances include Question Time (1998–2015), Have I Got News for You (1996–2025), I'm a Celebrity...
 Get Me Out of Here!
-(2004), Deadline (2007), Celebrity MasterChef (2013), and A Taste of Britain (2014).
+(2004), Deadline (2007), Celebrity MasterChef (2013) and A Taste of Britain (2014).
 Street-Porter was appointed a Commander of the Order of the British Empire (CBE) in the 2016 Birthday Honours for services to journalism and broadcasting.

 Early life

 Street-Porter was born in Brentford, Middlesex (now in the London Borough of Hounslow).
 She is the daughter of Stanley W. G. Bull, an electrical engineer who had served as a sergeant in the Royal Corps of Signals in the Second World War, and Cherry Cuff Ardern (née Jones), who was Welsh and worked as a school dinner lady and in the civil service as a clerical assistant in a tax office.
-Her mother was still married to her first husband, George Ardern, at the time, and was not to marry Stanley Bull until 1954, hence Street-Porter's name being recorded as Arden in the birth records.
+Her mother was still married to her first husband, George Ardern, at the time, and was not to marry Stanley Bull until 1954, hence Street-Porter's name being recorded as Ardern in the birth records.
 She was later to take her father's surname.

-Street-Porter grew up in Fulham, West London, and Perivale, Middlesex; the family moved there when she was 14.
+Street-Porter grew up in Fulham, west London, and Perivale, Middlesex; the family moved there when she was 14.
 They stayed in her mother's home town of Llanfairfechan in North Wales for their holidays.
 Street-Porter attended Peterborough Primary and Junior Schools in Fulham and Lady Margaret Grammar School for Girls (now Lady Margaret School) in Parsons Green from 1958 to 1964, where she passed eight O-levels and three A-levels in English, History and Art.
 She also took an A-level in pure mathematics, but did not pass the exam.
 Whilst studying for her A-levels, she had an illegal abortion.
 She then spent two years at the Architectural Association School of Architecture, where she met her first husband, photographer Tim Street-Porter.